Four4Two/fury-blockscout-build/devdocs/README.md

 # Blockscout Service Architecture

-This [directory](./) contains technical documentation and diagrams for developers and operators of the kava blockscout service to use while running or developing the service.
+This [directory](./) contains technical documentation and diagrams for developers and operators of the fury blockscout service to use while running or developing the service.

 ## Editable Diagrams